Getsug/Getsug/README.md

 - [Internship/Work Position 1](link_to_position_1)
 - [Internship/Work Position 2](link_to_position_2)

+### 🌱 Currently Learning
-### 🌱 I’m currently learning and working on exciting projects to further enhance my skills.
+I’m currently learning and working on exciting projects to further enhance my skills.

 ### 🚀 Here's a glimpse of what you can find on my GitHub: